U.N. chief speaks of "grisly reports" from Syria

 One activist in Homs told Reuters: "The Syrian army was holding the convoy up because they want to clean up after what they have done in Baba Amro."
 As with other activist reports from Homs, this could not be independently confirmed.

-"All men who remained in the neighbourhood aged between 14 and 50 were arrested.
+"All men who remained in the neighborhood aged between 14 and 50 were arrested.
 We fear they will be massacred.
 Where is the world?" said one activist.

 "The massacres are continuing.
 They are torturing them and killing (detainees) one by one.
 They are executing them in batches," another activist, who left Baba Amro on Friday, told Reuters via Skype.